About Peanut Butter Blossom Cookies

 - Mix all ingredients, then use a 1 tablespoon cookie scoop to measure dough, roll into balls, then coat in granulated sugar.

 - Cookie dough balls can be stored for up to six months.
-When ready to bake, thaw in the refrigerator overnight.
+When ready to bake, thaw in the refrigerator overnight, then bake like normal.

 To freeze the baked cookies: